synthiam/E-43_Inertial_Sensor/README.md

 This is an accelerometer/gyro/temperature sensor paired with an STM32 ARM cortex-M0 microcontroller.
 The microcontroller simplifies the sensor data and makes it compatible with EZ-builder.

+A unique feature of this design is that it connects directly to a visual interface and automatically outputs ptich and roll angles in EZ-Builder.

 ## Contents

 **Documentation:** Schematic PDF, Datasheet PDF, BOM